Employment / Academic Internships

 J-1 students who have a program sponsor other than Brandeis University should check with their sponsor to verify if on-campus employment can be authorized.
 Some program sponsors do not allow their students to work on-campus or limit employment to fewer than 20 hours per week.
 Please also note that working on-campus may reduce a sponsored student's stipend.
 Please check with your program sponsor if you have questions about employment.
 J-1 sponsored students should bring a letter from their program sponsor to the ISSO verifying their eligibility to work on-campus before beginning on-campus employment.

 If you are awarded a fellowship, you are eligible to apply for a social security number based on that fellowship.
-Fellowships are equivalent to 16 hours of employment, which means you can engage in four additional hours of employment per week either within your department, or in a job elsewhere on campus.
+Fellowships that require work, like instruction and grading, are equivalent to 16 hours of employment, which means you can engage in four additional hours of employment per week either within your department, or in a job elsewhere on campus.